wradlib/wradlib/doc/source/tutorial_get_rainfall.rst

 scans at 5 minute intervals between 17:30 and 17:45 on June 8, 2008.

 The radar data are read using :doc:`generated/wradlib.io.readDX` function which returns an array of dBZ values and a metadata dictionary
-(see also :doc:`tutorial_reading_dx`).
+(see also :ref:`wradlib_reading_dx.ipynb`).
 The conversion is carried out the same way as in the example above.
 The plot is produced using the function :doc:`generated/wradlib.vis.plot_ppi`.
 See full source code below for download.